Yale (company): Later history

 By 1929, Yale & Towne became the largest locks and door closer manufacturer in the world, and established an exclusive showroom for its products in the newly built Chrysler Building in New York.
-During World War I, like number of manufacturers, Yale became involved in arms production.
+During World War I, like a number of manufacturers, Yale became involved in arms production.
 The company started the manufacture of rifle grenades, pumps, fuse-setters, cavalry bits, fasteners, buckles, as well as special parts for mines and gas nozzles for the United States Government.

 The enterprise became the largest employer in Stamford, Connecticut, and had branches in the U.S., Canada, and England.
 As part of their business expansion, Yale entered the British market by acquiring H&T Vaughan, a well-established lock manufacturer located in Wood Street, Willenhall.
 This acquisition not only solidified Yale's position as the historical hub of the British lock industry but also established them as a major employer in the town.

 Subsequently, British Yale ventured into the early motor industry, supplying locks to various manufacturers, particularly following the introduction of the cost-effective diecast-based leaf tumbler technology.
 From the 1960s onward, security installers widely adopted Yale's "M69" window lock as a straightforward addition to deter theft, especially for vans.
-This trend persisted until the early 1990s when electronic security devices superseded these locks.
+This trend persisted until the early 1990s, when electronic security devices superseded these locks.

 The company continued to be the sole supplier of all the lock requirements of Rolls-Royce Motors until 1991, when an acrimonious separation occurred.
 Nonetheless, in 1987, the British Yale's parent company merged it with the Valor Company to establish Yale & Valor.
 Subsequently, after a takeover by Williams Holdings, certain segments of the Willenhall operation, including the diecasting foundry, were shuttered.

 In March 2000, the remaining parts of the British business, notably the Yale Security subsidiaries, were sold to Assa Abloy for over a billion dollars, which was involved in the production of fire alarm systems, burglar alarms, and glass break detectors.

 Between July 2012 and the late spring of 2013, Assa Abloy initiated the relocation of Yale's factories from Lenoir City, Tennessee, where they had been based since 1953, to Berlin, Connecticut.

-In July 2023 Fortune Brands Innovations acquired the US and Canadian (principally residential) part of the Yale lock business from Assa Abloy, with the US and Canadian commercial product being rebranded as ASSA ABLOY ACCENTRA.
+In July 2023, Fortune Brands Innovations acquired the US and Canadian (principally residential) part of the Yale lock business from Assa Abloy, with the US and Canadian commercial product being rebranded as ASSA ABLOY ACCENTRA.